m12obo/JaduEngineerCodeExercise/instructions.md

 Replace the public directory with the repository public directory

-Replace the src directory with the repositories src directory
+Replace the src directory with the repository src directory

 finally, replace the templates directory with the repositories templates directory